Bliss Labs • Hot Salt Scrub • Scrubs

 This is a nice body scrub - smells very minty, exfoliates well, doesn't leave an oily residue.
 BUT it is nothing more than that.
 It is supposed to help with cellulite but I dont see how it would work any better than any other body scrub.
 For $36, in my opinion, it's a ripoff.
 I don't even know why I bought it - another impulse buy I guess.
 You can get a body scrub just as good as this (or better) for less than half the price.

-Age: Unknown Skin: Other, Tan Hair: Black, Curly, Coarse Eyes: Brown
+Age: 18 & Under Skin: Other, Tan Hair: Other, Coarse Eyes: Other

 I'm not a fan of this product.
 I used it as directed (on dry skin) and it did not warm up on me at all.
 The smell was a huge turnoff for me.
 What woman wants to smell like menthol?
 That strong eucalyptus smell may be meant to 'wake you up' but it's just wrong.
 They should have gone with their classic Lemon & Sage combo for this product.
 The actual granules were fine, I didn't mind the consistency/texture of it so much but I will not continue using this product in the future.
 (I normally use Fresh's Brown Sugar Body Polish and now I know why I keep returning to it!)